 Overview

-Martin Holm is a partner in Heidrick & Struggles’ Copenhagen and Stockholm offices and a member of the global Healthcare & Life Sciences, Industrial, and Private Equity practices.
-He is a trusted advisor on senior executive search and global talent management issues to clients across a broad set of industries, with deep expertise in medical devices and technology, diagnostics, biotechnology, pharmaceuticals, industrial biotechnology, and digital health tech.
-Martin serves as the global co-lead of the firm’s global Medical Technology sector.
+Martin Holm is a partner in Heidrick & Struggles’ Copenhagen and Stockholm offices and is a member of the Healthcare & Life Sciences, Private Capital, and CEO & Board of Directors practices.
+He works with clients across a broad set of industries in the healthcare and life sciences environment, particularly in medical technology and devices, biotech, (bio)pharma, diagnostics, digital health, and industrial biosolutions.

 Experience